MoonInTheRiver/DiffSinger/docs/README-SVS.md

 Q: Why " 'HifiGAN' object has no attribute 'model' "?

 A: Please put the pretrained vocoders in your `checkpoints` dictionary.

+Q: How to check whether I use GT information or predicted information during inference?

+A: Please see codes [here](https://github.com/MoonInTheRiver/DiffSinger/blob/55e2f46068af6e69940a9f8f02d306c24a940cab/tasks/tts/fs2.py#L343).
+If you set `use_gt_xx=False`, then guess what :) .

 ...